cheesehero112/notes/Chihiro's Study Progress.md

 ### Udemy Colt/ Data Structure & Algo:

+10/9/22: Finished up to video 91 (Intro to Quick sort)

 10/4/22: Finished up to video 72 (~ section 11) - recursion (skipped the bonus practice problems at section 9 for now), searching algo (bubble sort)

 9/21/22: Finished up to video 34 (section 5) - will skip section 6 (optional challenges) for now.